AmitNiz/pythonModules/boarders/README.md

 ## What is it Boarders :question::confused:
 Boarders is a python module, created especially for designing CLI tools.

-Boarders helps you to easily create and modify unique text boxes, and improve your tool's UI experiene.
+With Boarders you can easily create and modify unique text boxes, and improve your tool's UI experiene.

 ##  :package:How to install Boarders?